 The following document delivery services are available for obtaining books, articles and other research materials.

-Use Borrow Direct to borrow books from the libraries of Brown, Columbia, Cornell, Dartmouth, Penn, Harvard, MIT and Princeton.
+Use Borrow Direct to borrow books from the libraries of Brown, Columbia, Cornell, Dartmouth, Penn, Harvard, MIT, Johns Hopkins, University of Chicago and Princeton.
 Most books are available for pick up at the Law Library within 4 business days.

 Scan on Demand